fiberplane/create-honc-app/templates/d1/D1-explained.md

 D1 is Cloudflare's relational database.
 It's basically sqlite!

-Working with HONC + D1 locally is a little particular.
-We've done as best as goosily possible to make it easy for you, but you'll inevitably see eye-raising funkiness if you look at the migration and seed scripts :goose:.
+Working with HONC + D1 locally is a little peculiar.
+We've done as best as goosily possible to make it easy for you, but you'll see some eye-raising funkiness if you look at the migration and seed scripts :goose:.

 Visit https://developers.cloudflare.com/d1/ for more information